CraftSpider/Stronghold2016-340/README.md

 # Stronghold2016-340
 2016 code for FRC team 340

-Local copy can be found on the Raspberry Pi in the programming room.
-Pulled every 5 minutes via a cron job
+Local copy can be found on the Raspberry Pi in the programming room
+Local copy not up to date